nfairoza/cloud-samples/idle-autostop/README.md

 - Checks instances for the `AutoStop: true` tag and ensures compliance.
 - Also scans for instances without any tags (excluding the `Name` tag).

-### 2. **Notification System**
+### 2. **Notification**
-- Sends email notifications with instance details (region, name, SKU, etc.) to the configured distribution list (`dl.aws_sol_architect`).
+- Sends email notifications with instance details (region, name, SKU, etc.) to the configured email or dl.
-- For instances without the `AutoStop` tag, sends a warning email and adds the tag automatically.
+- For instances without the `AutoStop` tag, sends a warning email to the dl and adds the tag automatically.
-- For instances without any tags (ignoring `Name`), sends an email to the team with the instance details.
+- For instances without any other tags (ignoring `Name`), sends an email to the dl with the instance details.

 ### 3. **Automated Stop Mechanism**
 - Stops instances with the `AutoStop: true` tag after identifying sustained idle usage.

-### 4. **Weekly or Bi-Weekly Execution**
+### 4. **Weekly Execution**
-- Runs on a configurable cron schedule (e.g., every Friday at mid-day) using Amazon EventBridge.
+- Runs on a configurable cron schedule using Amazon EventBridge which triggers the lambda function.

-### 5. **Tagging Considerations**
-- Ignores the `Name` tag during scans but ensures other operational tags like `AutoStop` or `Email` are considered.

-## How It Works

-1. **Idle Instance Detection**
-   - Identifies EC2 instances running below the specified CPU utilization threshold for a given period.

-2. **Notification and Tagging**
-   - Sends a notification for instances without the `AutoStop` tag and automatically adds the tag for future compliance.
-   - Sends team-wide emails for instances without any tags (excluding `Name`).

-3. **Instance Stopping**
-   - Stops instances with the `AutoStop: true` tag.